 (she/her)

-My name is Jaylee and I am a Licensed Professional Therapist.
 I have a variety of experience working with anxiety, depression, parents and children, as well as young adults.
 I utilize the most appropriate method of treatment to you during the session, with empathy and understanding.
-I like to look at the “whole person” and not just the presenting issue that brought you to consider making a positive change!
+I look at the “whole person” and not just the presenting issue that brought you to consider making a positive change and help challenge you to meet your goals!

 I work with those who want a down-to-earth, relaxed, and supportive atmosphere, while also helping them become the best person they can.
 No positive change comes without taking action and responsibility, so when you work with me, keep in mind that I expect you to be accountable!